Top Ten Tax Considerations for Business Sellers

 Below you’ll find the 10 Most Important Tax considerations for business sellers.
 You can also check out our eBook, Are You Ready To Sell Your Company?
-It contains even more details about tax implications when facing a sale, along with other best practices when it comes to priming a company for transition of ownership.
+It contains even more details about tax implications when facing a sale, along with other best practices when it comes to priming a company for the transition of ownership.
 And remember, it’s important to review your financials much more frequently than prepping for tax deadlines!

 Top Ten Tax Considerations When Selling Your Business

 1. What type of legal entity do you use to operate your business?

 Is your business a sole proprietorship, a partnership, a limited liability company (LLC), or an S-corporation?
 These business types are all considered pass-through entities, which means the profits pass through directly to the owners, and they will provide you with maximum flexibility in negotiating the sale of your business.
 On the flip side, if you conduct your business as a C-corporation, you’ll lose the preferential rates on capital gains, which will now be treated as regular income.
 While you can convert your business from one entity to another, tax rules are structured to prevent you from improving your after-tax position in such cases.

 2. Is it possible to sell a business and not pay taxes on the deal?

 Almost all business sales are taxable transactions, although it may be possible to defer taxes under certain conditions.
 Owners who earned capital gains on the sale of their business can defer taxation on those gains, by investing them in an economically distressed community identified by the federal government as a Qualified Opportunity Zone.
 Other ways to defer paying taxes on your business include conducting a one-for-one trade of stocks.

 3. What are you selling: assets or stock?